 This General Meeting is crucial for the future of the co-ownership, as it allows the election of the first Board of Directors of the co-owners.
 It also requires the provisional administrator, who is usually appointed by the developer in the declaration of co-ownership (By-laws of the immovable), to render an account of his administration.
 The Special Transitional General Meeting marks a breaking point between two management types, the management of the developer, now ended, and the one of the newly elected board.
 The extraordinary transitional general meeting must be convened no later than 90 days from the day on which the developer of a co-ownership ceases to hold a majority of votes in the general meeting of the co-owners.

 Contrary to many co-owners belief, the Special Transitional General Meeting is not the starting point or the creation of a co-ownership.
 Its purpose is to transfer the control from the developer to the co-owners, which will be formalized by electing a new Board.
 The extraordinary transitional general meeting must be convened no later than 90 days from the time the promoter no longer holds a majority of votes at the co-owners' meeting.

 The Annual Meeting of the co-owners

 This General Meeting provides an opportunity for Board members to render an account, both on the administration and management of the co-ownership.
-It must take place every year, as its name suggests, at the latest six months following the end of the financial year.
+The first annual meeting must be held within 6 months of the publication of the declaration of co-ownership.
+The first annual meeting must be held within 6 months of the publication of the declaration of co-ownership.
+It can, like any other, be bound by the signing of written resolutions.
+Subsequently, it must take place every year, as its name suggests, at the latest 6 months following the end of the financial period.
 However, the declaration of co-ownership may provide for a shorter period, usually 90 days.
 This being said, the Annual General Meeting of the co-owners allows:

 Board, as for example: